vpechev/BeerConsumptionETL/README.md

 ## Data flow

-1. The data is passed to the Spring Boot service through it's REST endpoint: domain_name:8080/beers/_bulk.
-You can easy operate with it through the exposed [Swagger](https://swagger.io/) endpoint (/swagger-ui.html)
+1. The data is passed to Spring Boot service through it's REST endpoint: `domain_name:8080/beers/_bulk`.
+You can easy operate with it through the exposed [Swagger](https://swagger.io/) endpoint.

 2. The data is stored to MsSql Server (port 1433 is exposed.
 You can connect to it through a DB client)